 Council Tax Support

-We will notify you of your Benefit entitlement and send you a separate council tax bill after we have dealt with the change.
+We'll notify you of your benefit entitlement and send you a separate council tax bill after we've dealt with the change.

 What happens if you pay me too much benefit?

-If you are overpaid benefit you will normally have to repay it.
-We will write and tell you when this happens.
+If you're overpaid benefit you'll normally have to repay it.
+We'll write and tell you when this happens.

 - how much the overpayment is, and

-Housing Benefit overpayments are normally repaid by deductions from ongoing benefit or you may be sent an invoice, which you can pay online.
+Housing Benefit overpayments are normally repaid by deductions from ongoing benefit or you may be sent an invoice.
+Click here to make an online payment.